The application for dual degree is currently closed. Applications for the fall 2019 semester will be accepted from April 1 through May 15.

 In order to apply for a dual degree at the end of the first year at Penn, students must have completed at least 8 c.u at Penn.
 Note that individual schools will have their own policies.
 See their websites for details.

-Applications for a dual degree can be submitted at the end of the freshman year or at the end of the sophomore year.
+Applications for a dual degree can be submitted at the end of the first year or at the end of the sophomore year.
 Students are usually not eligible to apply for the dual degree after the sophomore year.

 Both degrees must be awarded at the same time even if the requirements for one are completed in an earlier semester.